beancount/ledger2beancount/README.md

-Beancount currently doesn't support ledger's [auxiliary dates (or effective dates)](https://www.ledger-cli.org/3.0/doc/ledger3.html#Auxiliary-dates) (but there is a proposal to support this functionality in a different way), so these are stored as metadata according to the `altdate_tag` variable.
+Beancount currently doesn't support ledger's [auxiliary dates (or effective dates)](https://www.ledger-cli.org/3.0/doc/ledger3.html#Auxiliary-dates) (but there is a proposal to support this functionality in a different way), so these are stored as metadata according to the `auxdate_tag` variable.
 Unset the variable if you don't want auxiliary dates to be stored as metadata.
 Account and posting-level auxiliary dates are supported.